DilanGoodwin/LearningCoding/Scala/UniversityWork/week02/src/README.md

 # Week 2: Variables & Data Types

-All programs within this section will be named after the title of their relevant section section, making it easier to locare programs later down the line.
-All code provided for me by the university will also be given under the relevant headers however, any changes that are made by me will only be within the programs themselves.
+Learning Objectives:

 ## 1. Outputting Numbers & Chars
-As well as printing out sentances, Scala can also be used to print out characters & numbers.

-### 1.1
-Use the code below to create a program.
-What is the output?
-* <placeholder\>
+Strings are not the only data type that Scala can use, it is also able to use Integers & Chars (otherwise known as characters).
+Below is a simple program that demonstrates how these other data types can be implemented within Scala:

 ```
-object PrintFavourites {
+object PrintFavourites{
-  def main(args: Array[String]): Unit = {
+	def main(args: Array[String]): Unit={
 		print("My favourite whole number is: ")
-    println(20)
+		print(20)
 		print(" and decimal number is: ")
-    println(0.5)
+		print(0.5)
 		print(" and letter is: ")
-    println('t')
+		print('t')
 	}
 }
 ```

-### 1.2
+As you can see within the program integers that are being used do not have quotation marks around them & the chars only have single quotes around them.
+While you could put double quotes around both chars & integers that would change the data type that they are recognised as to string.
+These little things are good ways of knowing what data type items within a program are.

-Rewrite the program so all outputs are completed using only a single `println` statement.
+Now using the program above as a template create a program that only uses a single `println` line to display all of the information.

+<-- I am here -->

 ## 2. Ouputting Variables
-### 2.1
-Create the program below:
+Programs are not really that useful if they are not able to store different things that we can use later, this is where variables come in.
+Variables are like small data stores that can store different data types.
+Within Scala you do not have to define the data type that a variable is specifically going to be using but it is good programming practice.

+Create a new Scala program & copy the code below into the program:
 ```
 object OutputVariables {
   def main(args: Array[String]): Unit = {